Nephrolithiasis

 Diagnosis of Causes of Nephrolithiasis

-All first-time stone-forming patients should undergo a limited metabolic evaluation to exclude potential systemic disorders as an underlying cause of stone formation.
+All patients with first-time stone formation should undergo a limited metabolic evaluation to exclude potential systemic disorders as an underlying cause of stone formation.
 Patients with clearly identifiable risk factors for recurrent stone formation should undergo a more thorough metabolic evaluation.

 Risk factors for recurrent stone formation include stones in children (<18 years of age); bilateral or multiple stones; recurrent stones (having ≥2 kidney stone episodes in the past); noncalcium stones (eg, uric acid, cystine); pure calcium phosphate stones; any complicated stone episodes that resulted in severe acute kidney injury (AKI); sepsis; hospitalization or complicated hospital admission; any stones requiring percutaneous nephrolithotomy treatment (usually staghorn stones—stones involving the entire renal pelvis and extending calyces); stones in the setting of a solitary kidney (anatomic or functioning); patients with chronic kidney disease; and history of kidney stones and a systemic disease that increases the risk of kidney stones, such as gout, osteoporosis, bowel disorders with associated malabsorptive states, hyperparathyroidism, renal tubular acidosis, and type 2 diabetes mellitus.